Skip to Content

 Thaw puff pastry according to directions.
 Roll out into a thin rectangle.
 I roll mine on the paper it came on and bake on that, too!

-Combine cream cheese, powdered sugar and pumpkin cookie butter or canned pumpkin to make the cream cheese filling.
+Combine cream cheese, powdered sugar and cookie butter or canned pumpkin and pumpkin butter to make the cream cheese filling.
 I use my immersion blender for this.

 Combine streusel ingredients with a fork.
 When combined use your hands to make small “butter clumps” with the streusel.